Clumsy-Coder/dotfiles/README.md

 Ex: if a var file `foo.yaml` contains role `code-directory` and `git` in var `default_roles`; when running `dotfiles foo`, it will run roles `code-directory` and `git`

+### Supported OS

+dotfiles bootstrapping is supported in the following OS

+- Ubuntu
+- Pop!_OS
+- Fedora

 ### Default

 ```bash